Meet Our Team of Mental Health Professionals

 Jason holds a master's degree in clinical social work from the University of Calgary, specializing in mental health and addictions.
 Drawing upon his background in Cognitive Behavioural Therapy, counselling, community outreach, and crisis intervention, Jason is dedicated to fostering support, empowerment, and resilience-building for individuals in need.
 Jason offers an environment of empathy, validation, and hope, where clients can safely explore their emotions and experiences to overcome challenges, build inner strength, and embrace positive change.

 Jodie is currently completing her Master's of Social Work at the University of Calgary.
 She has a passion for promoting mental well-being and supporting individuals in their journey towards healing.
 With a diverse background that includes international travel experiences, Jodie brings a unique perspective to her clinical practice.
 Jodie uses various therapeutic approaches such as Cognitive Behavioural Therapy (CBT), Mindfulness, and approaches grounded in Attachment Theory.
-She is currently working under the supervision of Jessica Martinez Perez, R.S.W, M.S.W.
+She is currently working under the supervision of Jessica Martinez Perez, RSW, Master of Social Work.

 Our Therapists in British Columbia